necrotomia/necrotomia/README.md

-average lua enjoyer
-and learner
-i suck at it
+average lua enjoyer and learner, i suck at it btw // necrotomia#2136